-How to create a site license membership
+How to create a multi-user license membership

-What is a site license membership?
+What is a multi-user license membership?

 Say you have a corporate client who wants their employees to have access to your membership.
-You don't want to charge each employee directly, instead you want to charge the corporation a site license fee for up to X employees to utilize your membership.
+You don't want to charge each employee directly, instead you want to charge the corporation a multi-user license fee for up to X employees to utilize your membership.

 Choose your business model